robinrodricks/FluentFTP/FluentFTP.BouncyCastle/SECURITY-REVIEW.md

 compatibility measure for servers restricted to AES-256, not a hardening change.
-Loopback tests negotiate each suite against a server offering only that suite, using an RSA or an EC server certificate respectively, and verify repeated data connection resumption plus a byte-exact 32769-byte round trip on every handshake.
+Loopback tests negotiate each suite against a server offering only that suite, using an RSA or an EC server certificate respectively, and verify repeated data connection resumption plus an exact 32769-byte round trip on every handshake.
 Negative tests confirm the addition did not widen further: AES-256 CBC (ECDHE-RSA and ECDHE-ECDSA), DHE-RSA-AES256-GCM and the AES-256 static-RSA suites are all still refused.
 The original AES-128 static-RSA compatibility remains; this is not a policy that guarantees forward secrecy for every accepted connection.

-A real X1 Carbon handshake with this policy selected ECDHE-RSA-AES256-GCM-SHA384.
-That probe explicitly accepted certificate errors and sent no login or file commands.
-Owner: maintainers.
-Next action: verify authenticated listing, upload/download, and data-session resumption on the printer before release.
+On 2026-09-13, revision `b85b822e` passed authenticated X1 Carbon tests with both FtpClient and AsyncFtpClient, using the local FluentFTP 54.2.1 core on Windows/.NET 8.0.25.
+Each client listed files, uploaded 32,769 bytes, downloaded them twice with exact byte equality, and verified deletion of its test file.
+Each recorded five resumed data connections; both negotiated ECDHE-RSA-AES256-GCM-SHA384.
+Tests used `ValidateAnyCertificate = true` and `AllowLegacyResumption = true`, matching the existing connection settings.
+They verify interoperability with those overrides, not default-policy trust or server identity protection.
+Credentials and printer identifiers are not included in this report.

 - TLS 1.2 only; client certificates are not supported.
 - The handshake is synchronous, and reads and writes do not observe cancellation tokens.
-- Full hardware compatibility (Bambu Lab X1 Carbon) remains unverified beyond the handshake described above.
+- Hardware evidence is limited to the X1 Carbon operations and settings above.
+  Other printers and concurrent transfers remain unverified.
+The physical printer tests ran on Windows only.
 - On revision `53bca793`, which includes the AES-256-GCM pair above, [hosted Windows and Linux runs][hosted-tests] each passed 85 adapter unit tests, and the Linux vsftpd and proftpd integration scenarios both passed.
   The preceding revision `b85b822e` was also reproduced independently under WSL2.
-Concurrent transfers remain unverified.
+- Owner: maintainers.
+Next action: review these results before release and repeat hardware checks after changes to the adapter or printer firmware.

 [hosted-tests]: https://github.com/Wixely/FluentFTP/actions/runs/34737182942